T-Troll/alienfx-tools/Doc/alienfx-gui.md

 - "Disable monitoring" - Then profile activated, monitoring functions are disabled, despite of global setting.
 - "Dim lights" - Then profile activated, all lights are dimmed to common amount.
 - "Only then active" - If "Profile auto switch" enabled, and application defined in profile running, profile will only be selected if application window active (have focus).
+- "Fan settings" - If selected, profile also keep fan control settings and restore it then activated.

 `"Fans"` tab is UI for control system fans and temperature sensors.
 **WARNING** It will only avaliable if system configured for using low-level driver and enabled in "Settings" tab!
 Read "Requrements" in main readme.md for details!